scottmattes1/superstore-project/README.md

 - Collect more historical sales data to expand the forecasting horizon.
 - Incorporate external factors like economic indicators, advertising expenditure, and competitor's performance to improve predictive power.
 - Experiment with other time series models, such as ARIMA or Prophet, to identify the best fit for the data.
+- Build models specific to the most developed markets (i.e. New York, California, Texas, and Washington).
+It is suspected that since these markets are more developed and produce higher volume that their sales over time will lead to clearer seasonality trends and even more accurate models